Mendiax/Chess-Evaluator/README.md

 # Chess-Evaluator
-Computer Vision that detects chess boards and evaluates position using Stock Fish
+Computer Vision that detects chess boards and evaluates position using Stock Fish.
+Uses Faster R-CNN model with a ResNet-50-FPN backbone.